mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

         This can be set either to `TLS` for PEM encoded private key file, certificate and CA bundle or `KEYSTORE` for certificate and private key to be delivered in a separate keystore file and CA bundle in other truststore file.

       For detailed information see the [SDK Developer Guide](developer-guide.html#tls).

-  * `user`

-    The system user to run this pod as.
-The available users depend on the administrator's cluster.
-If clusters are using DC/OS Security enabled, this may need to be set to `nobody`.

 * `plans`